rs-services/rs-storage/README.md

 ## `rs-storage::volume`

-Creates a new volume from scratch or from an existing backup based on the value provided in `node['rs-storage']['restore']['lineage']` attribute.
-If this attribute is set, the volume will be restored from a backup matching this lineage else a new volume will be created from scratch.
+Creates a new volume from scratch or from an existing backup based on the value provided in the `node['rs-storage']['restore']['lineage']` attribute.
+If this attribute is set, the volume will be restored from a backup matching this lineage otherwise a new volume will be created from scratch.
 This recipe will also format the volume using the filesystem specified in `node['rs-storage']['device']['filesystem']` and mount the volume on the location specified in `node['rs-storage']['device']['mount_point']`.

 ## `rs-storage::stripe`

-Creates a new stripe of volumes from scratch or from an existing backup based on the value provided in `node['rs-storage']['restore']['lineage']` attribute.
-If this attribute is set, the volumes will be restored from a backup matching this lineage else a new stripe of volumes will be created from scratch.
-This recipe will create an LVM stripe on the volumes and formats the logical volume using the filesystem specified in `node['rs-storage']['device']['filesystem']`.
+Creates a new logical volume composed of volumes from scratch or from an existing backup based on the value provided in the `node['rs-storage']['restore']['lineage']` attribute.
+If this attribute is set, the volumes will be restored from a backup matching this lineage otherwise a new logical volume composed of volumes will be created from scratch.
+This recipe will create a striped logical volume using LVM on the volumes and format the logical volume using the filesystem specified in `node['rs-storage']['device']['filesystem']`.
 This will also mount the volume on the location specified in `node['rs-storage']['device']['mount_point']`.

 ## `rs-storage::backup`

-Takes a backup of all volumes attached to the server (except boot disks if there were any) with the lineage specified in the `node['rs-storage']['backup']['lineage']` attribute.
-During the backup process, the filesystem will be frozen.
-The filesystem will be unfrozen even if the backup process fails with the help of a chef exception handler.
-This recipe will also cleanup the volume snapshots based on the criteria specified in the `rs-storage/backup/keep/*` attributes.
+Takes a backup of all volumes attached to the server (except boot disks if there are any) with the lineage specified in the `node['rs-storage']['backup']['lineage']` attribute.
+During the backup process, the filesystem will be frozen.i The filesystem will be unfrozen even if the backup process fails with the help of a chef exception handler.
+This recipe will also clean up the volume snapshots based on the criteria specified in the `rs-storage/backup/keep/*` attributes.

 ## `rs-storage::schedule`

-Adds/removes the crontab entry for taking backups periodically at the minute and hour provided via `node['rs-storage']['schedule']['minute']` and `node['rs-storage']['schedule']['hour']` attributes.
+Adds or removes the crontab entry for taking backups periodically at the minute and hour provided via `node['rs-storage']['schedule']['minute']` and `node['rs-storage']['schedule']['hour']` attributes.
+The recipe uses the `node['rs-storage']['schedule']['enable']` attribute to determine wheter to add or remove the crontab entry.

 ## `rs-storage::decommission`

-This recipe detaches and deletes the volumes attached to the server if the `node['rs-storage']['device']['destroy_on_decommission']` attribute is set to true.
+If the `node['rs-storage']['device']['destroy_on_decommission']` attribute is set to true, this recipe detaches and deletes the volumes attached to the server.
 This operation will be skipped if the server is entering the stop state or rebooting.

 # Author